 The Sportin' Life

 During the last half of the 19th century, interest in physical fitness and athletic competitions was on the rise in America.
 People living in urban and rural regions, across all social classes and from all backgrounds spent a portion of their leisure time engaged in sporting activities.
 Grand resort hotels offered America’s leisure class an array of socially acceptable entertainments of varying levels of vigor while away from home.
-The Sportin’ Life dives into the sporting lifestyle of the upper class at America’s grand resorts from the corset-restricting 1880s through the freedom of expression of the Jazz Age into the 1930s.
+The Sportin’ Life dives into the sporting lifestyle of the upper class at America’s grand resorts from the 1880s through the 1930s.

 Mount Washington Hotel, Bretton Woods, New Hampshire, circa 1900.
 Courtesy of Library of Congress.